51 migrants die after trailer abandoned in San Antonio heat

 Conditions vary widely, including how much water passengers get and whether they are allowed to carry cellphones, Larrabee said.

-Authorities think the truck discovered Monday had mechanical problems when it was left next to a railroad track in an area of San Antonio surrounded by auto scrapyards that brush up against a busy freeway, said Bexar County Judge Nelson Wolff, the top elected official in the county that includes San Antonio.
+Authorities think the truck discovered Monday had mechanical problems when it was left next to a railroad track in an area of San Antonio surrounded by auto scrapyards that brush up against a busy freeway, Wolff said.
+“They had just parked it on the side of the road,” he said.

 San Antonio has been a recurring scene of tragedy and desperation in recent years involving migrants in semitrailers.